 - And they insulted him and said: “You are a disciple of that man, but we are disciples of Moses.

-- “We *know that God spoke to Moses, but we don’t know where this man is from.”
+- “We *know that God has spoken to Moses, but we don’t *know where this man is from.”

 - The man answered and told them: “That is indeed a marvelous thing; that He opened my eyes and you don’t *know where He is from.”